You are here

 Reporting Bias Incidents

-Bias related incidents are based upon an individual's real or perceived identity, including race, national origin, ethnicity, sex, religion, gender expression, sexual orientation, age, or disability.
+Bias related incidents aim to threaten, harm, harass, or intimidate individuals or groups based upon a real or perceived identity, including race, national origin, ethnicity, sex, gender identity, gender expression, religion, sexual orientation, age, or physical or psychological disability.

 Bias related incidents affect each person differently.
 Some common reactions include anger, fear, sadness, suspicion, isolation, confusion, or loss of control.

 Wentworth Institute of Technology takes incidents of bias seriously.
 Students who believe they may have been the target of a bias related incident have the right to report the incident to Wentworth.
-Students who believe they have witnessed a bias related incident are also encouraged to report.
+Students who believe they have witnessed or have information about a bias related incident are also encouraged to report.
 Students should contact Public Safety to report a bias related incident or graffiti.
+Anonymous reporting is also available at wit.ethicspoint.com.

-- Alex Cabal, Director, Center for Diversity & Social Justice Programs
+- Center for Diversity and Social Justice Programs